 What to expect the first time?

 It’s normal for them to act like they lost their paws.
 I can’t move!
 It’s hilarious!
 Even now, Xena does that E V E R Y time.
-Dogs are not used the feeling.
+Dogs are not used to the feeling.
 Some might start chewing on them to get them off.
 Xena does funny stretches.
 The best thing to do is to have your dog start walking, so they don’t focus on the boots.
 Lure her with treats to walk toward you.
 Give him praises and treats.
 That’s enough for the first time.

 How do you keep the booties on?

 The most common complaint I hear is that the boots coming off and getting lost.
 First, the correct measurement of the paws is essential.
-I recommend measuring each paw individually accordingly to the manufacturer’s instructions.
+I recommend measuring each paw individually according to the manufacturer’s instructions.
 Usually, your dog’s front paws are larger than the back paws.

 For this reason, I like buying Xena’s boots individually rather than as a set.
 If you already have a set and realized the back paws are too small for the boots, try putting on socks first.
 We do this anyway to prevent blisters.